zzyzxlab/tao.js/packages/docs/src/content/client-react/README.md

 of all possible Trigrams from the Trigram prop values provided and add itself as a handler for each of them.

-### Improved Rendering with `SwitchHandler`
+### Improved Control with `SwitchHandler`

-`RenderHandler`s behave just like normal TAO handlers reacting to an AppCon but they do not react to other AppCons to which they are not configured to handle.
+`RenderHandler` components behave just like a normal TAO handler reacting to an AppCon but they do not react to other AppCons to which they are not configured to handle.
 In React terms, this translates to adding their children to the render tree once their configured AppCon has been encountered in the TAO, but not controlling removal.
 This means the `SpaceContainer` we defined above will progressively show each of our `Space` components as users interact with